-Our expectation is that I will all be active participants in this process.
-Although the information in this handbook should provide you with answers to many of your immediate questions, I want to assure you that our office maintains an "open door" policy.
+Our expectation is that we will all be active participants in this process.
+Although the information in this handbook should provide you with answers to many of your questions, I want to assure you that our student services and guidance office maintains an "open door" policy.
 I welcome your calls, emails, and visits.
-I truly believe that regular and honest communication between counselors, students, and parents is the key to a positive experience.
+I truly believe that regular and honest communication between counselors, students, and parents is the key to a positive experience and a successful outcome.